Date: November 3, 2018

 $2,500 Table Host level includes:

-(The only person who will receive a tax exemption letter is the table host.
+(The only person or verified private foundation will receive a tax exemption letter as the table host.
 Single payment -- no individual payments.)

 ***Funds: Vision screening for 200 children and 17 adult glasses for a Vision Outreach Clinic

 ***Funds: Vision Screening for 45 children and 10 adult glasses for a Vision Outreach Clinic